Lenz effect in conductive nonmagnetic objects moved in MRI environments: Theory

-The induced eddy currents lead to the density of Lorentz forces $\vec{f} = \vec{J} \times \vec{B}_0$.
 A null net force corresponds to $\vec{f}$, to which, however, a non-null torque around $\hat{x}$ is associated.
-Such a torque can be quantified as
+With reference to Fig.~\ref{fig:circular_plate}b to identify the lever arm, such a torque can be quantified as